MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Seller/Server performs FM activities on a service, and consequently to retrieve the fault results.
 Examples of fault management job are Link Trace and Loopback.
-FM Job is typically run as part of a troubleshooting or diagnostic process of a service.
+FM Job is typically run as part of a troubleshooting or diagnostic process of a service, a service pair, or an entity.
 Besides, Fault Management Job entity provides configuration, including measurement intervals and schedules of FM job execution.

 The Fault Management Jobs produce Fault Management Collections (Reports) that will provide the Buyer/Client with fault indicator results.